My favorite books

-Here is my top 10 list with a short summary/reason as to why you should consider them:
+Here is my list of favorite books with a short summary/reason as to why you should consider them:

 1) Business Exit Planning: Options, Value Enhancement, and Transaction Management for Business Owners by Les Nemethy.
 The book provides a comprehensive view of what every business owner needs to know to plan and execute a business exit.